canonical/global-nav/README.md

 </script>
 ```

-- `hiring`: A link to a hiring page which will display a link in the header to the job page (default: `false`)
+- `hiring`: A URL for a hiring page which will display a link in the header to the job page (default: `false`)

 For example, to set the `hiring` to `https://boards.greenhouse.io/canonical/jobs/1586585`